 See: Endeavour Fern Gulley, Arthur's Seat Lookout, Peninsula Galleries, Ashcombe Maze

-Eat: Red Gum BBQ (Red Hill), Johnny Ripe (Red Hill), Jetty Rd Brewery (Dromana), Zigis (Flinders), Red Hill Bakery (Balnarring), Tuck's Ridge (Red Hill), Montalto Vineyard (Red Hill South)
+Eat: Red Gum BBQ (Red Hill), Johnny Ripe (Main Ridge), Jetty Rd Brewery (Dromana), Zigis (Flinders), Red Hill Bakery (Balnarring), Tucks (Red Hill), Montalto Vineyard (Red Hill South)

 The Black Spur

 If you want something a little more close to home take a ride along Black Spur Drive.
 It runs for 30km from Marysville to the Yarra Valley (or vice versa).